shahriargalib037/theodinprjct_1/README.md

 # theodinprjct_1
-It's a html project of "The Odin Project" creating a simple webpage design.
+It's an HTML project from "The Odin Project" that creates a simple webpage design.